galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 ## Maximum Likelihood (ML)

 Likelihood is the most statistically defensible phylogenetic inference method.
-It is based on the idea that the tree that has the highest probability of producing the sequences at the tips of the tree is the tree that is the "most likely" to be correct.
+It is based on the idea that the tree that has the highest probability of producing the sequences at the tips of the tree is the tree that is the "most likely" to be correct: this is called the Maximum Likelihood (ML) Tree.

 Likelihood is *not* the same as probability, though they are often confused with each other.
 However, it is *proportional* to the probability that the tree is correct, out of the set of possible trees and models you are considering.